My 100-year-old house had knob and tube wiring.

 What knob and tube systems/components look like

 The porcelain knobs were nailed into the wood so that they could hold the wires away from the wood.
-This was so the aluminum wire would be exposed to air so it wouldn't get hot and start a fire.
+This was so the wire would be exposed to air so it wouldn't get hot and start a fire.
 The knobs made sure the wires were kept safely in the hollow spaces of walls and did not touch anything flammable.

 How to know if you have knob and tube wiring?